 September 11, 2001 dawned bright and clear on the East Coast as America started the routine of a normal autumn day.
-Passengers boarding early morning flights in Boston, Washington, DC and Newark had no idea that they would become victims of a brazen, highly coordinated and murderous attack on the United States by a well-trained group of terrorists.
-Never before had airplanes been used as a weapon of terror on such a scale, and even though there had been ominous signs that an attack on the US was possible, even probable, nobody was prepared for what transpired that day.
+Passengers boarding early morning flights in Boston, Newark, and Washington, DC had no idea that they would soon be victims of a brazen, highly coordinated, and murderous attack on the United States carried out by a well-trained group of terrorists.
+Never before had airplanes been used as a weapon of terror on such a scale, and even though there had been ominous signs that an attack on the US was possible, even probable, nobody was prepared for the horrors that transpired that day.

-The first airliner to be hijacked was American Airlines Flight 11, a Boeing 767 (N334AA) scheduled to fly from Boston to Los Angeles.
+The first airliner to be hijacked was American Airlines Flight 11, a Boeing 767 (N334AA) making a scheduled flight from Boston to Los Angeles.
 It departed at 7:59 a.m. (all times are given in Eastern Daylight Time) with a crew of 11 and carried 76 passengers.
 There were five hijackers on the flight, including the overall leader of the operation, Mohamed Atta.
-After the airliner reached cruising altitude, the attackers rose from their seats, stabbed two of the flight attendants and sprayed mace in the first class cabin.
+Once the airliner reached cruising altitude, the attackers rose from their seats, stabbed two of the flight attendants and sprayed mace in the first class cabin.
 They also claimed to have a bomb.
-While some of the attackers herded the passengers to the rear of the plane, the others gained access to the locked cockpit, perhaps after obtaining a key from one of the flight attendance.
+While some of the attackers herded the passengers to the rear of the plane, the others gained access to the locked cockpit, perhaps after obtaining a key from one of the flight attendants.
 After gaining control of the aircraft, Atta turned off the transponder, a device that allows controllers to identify and track the aircraft, and then turned the 767 towards New York City.
+One of the flight attendants, Betty Ong, contacted an American Airlines Reservation office and reported the hijacking.
+However, officials had no way of knowing the scope of the attack that had begun.
 At 8:46 a.m. the airliner struck the North Tower of the World Trade Center in Lower Manhattan, punching a gaping hole in the side of the building and erupting in a massive fireball that started a fuel-fed fire which soon engulfed the upper stories of the skyscraper.
 At first, witnesses believed that a terrible accident had taken place.
 No one imagined that an aircraft would be flown deliberately into a building.

-The second airliner was another Boeing 767 (N612UA), United Airlines Flight 175, also bound for Los Angeles.
-With 51 passengers and 9 crew, the airliner took off from Boston at 8:14 a.m., just as the hijacking of Flight 11 was beginning.
+The second airliner to be hijacked was another Boeing 767 (N612UA), United Airlines Flight 175, also bound for Los Angeles.
+With 51 passengers and nine crew, the airliner took off from Boston at 8:14 a.m., just as the hijacking of Flight 11 was beginning.
 Following a similar scenario, the five hijackers claimed to have a bomb on board the plane, killed the pilots and took control of the aircraft, then moved the passengers and remaining crew to the rear of the plane.
-But this time, passengers on board the flight made contact with loved ones and airline officials on the ground using cell phones and phones built into the seats.
-They provided information that would be crucial to the eventual understanding of the coordinated attack that was unfolding.
+Passengers on board the flight made contact with loved ones and airline officials on the ground using cell phones and phones built into the seats.
+They provided information that would be crucial to the eventual understanding of the events that were unfolding.
 At 8:52 a.m., the hijackers turned the airliner toward New York City.
 Seventeen minutes after the first airliner struck the North Tower of the World Trade Center, Fight 175 slammed into the South Tower at 9:03 a.m. with the same devastating effect.
 One plane flying into a skyscraper could have been an accident.
 A second, within minutes of the first, was unimaginable.
 Government officials and air traffic controllers were only now beginning to suspect that a coordinated attack was under way.